BIRD-E-Senior-Design/wifi-to-spi/README.md

-# rpz2w
+# RPZ2W Wifi-to-SPI bridge
-script that allows RPZ2W to act like a WiFi-SPI bridge
+Receives user input from ground over Wi-Fi and transmits to the flight controller over SPI.